 Join us on this mission and together we will improve access to quality maternal child healthcare, ultimately strengthening families, communities and economies.

-International Registry of Midwives (IRM) is an accredited affiliate of the World Organization of Natural Medicine and Clinics for Humanity™.
+International Registry of Midwives (IRM) is a nonprofit, accredited affiliate of the World Organization of Natural Medicine and Clinics for Humanity™.